AnmiTaliDev/pipa-linux-wiki/docs/guides/1-tips-tricks.md

         	/usr/bin/systemctl restart iio-sensor-proxy.service
         	/usr/bin/systemctl restart hexagonrpcd-sdsp.service
         	/usr/bin/systemctl restart iio-sensor-proxy.service
       		'
   		;;
 	esac
 	```

 ??? warning "Netflix, Spotify, etc dont work because of missing Widevine CDM Module"
-	Widevine still doesn't package ist CDM for ARM64 Linux.
+	Google still don't package their Widevine CDM for ARM64 Linux.

-	You can either install it manually, or use [Asahi Linux' Widevine Installer](https://github.com/AsahiLinux/widevine-installer)
+	You can either install it manually, or use [Asahi Linux' Widevine Installer](https://github.com/AsahiLinux/widevine-installer).
+	This will only work for Firefox and Chromium-based Browsers installed as system Packages, not for Flatpaks.

 ??? quote "Bluelight Filter/Night Light doesn't work in Gnome for lack of a Color Profile"
-	It's the gnome way, you're wrong™️
+	It's the gnome way, you're wrong™️.

 ??? warning "Performance seems strangely bad and/or Power Profiles on my Desktop Environment are missing"
-	Install `tuned` & `tuned-ppd`
+	Install `tuned` & `tuned-ppd`.

 ??? failure "GTK/libadwaita apps are artifacting heavily on Kernel versions newer than 6.19.0"
 	 This is a known GTK/GSK issue.
 A temporary fix is to force GSK to use its legacy renderer: